edgedb/edgedb/docs/edgeql/sets.rst

   {1, 2, 3}

-In actuality, curly braces are a syntactic sugar for the :eql:op:`union <UNION>` operator.
+In actuality, curly braces are a syntactic sugar for the :eql:op:`union` operator.
 The  previous examples are perfectly equivalent to the following:

 .. code-block:: edgeql-repl